melapuswathi/portfolioUsingStreamlit/README.md

 # portfolioUsingStreamlit
 A small project using Streamlit.
 This is my first time using it.
 So, first timers can go through the commented code to understand how things work.
+I used to develop web pages using HTML, CSS and JavaScript.
+Going forward with React JS.
+Keeping that aside.
+Python is also said to be a scripting language.
+So, ever wondered how to integrate HTML and Python instead of Javascript?
+Well, this can be achieved through a Python library "eel".
+There is another library that actually doesn't need any HTML or CSS but just Python.
+Excited?
+That is the Streamlit library.
+You just need to code it in python and it will do the HTML, and CSS for you in the background.
+I just got to know this a few days ago and wanted to share this with you.
+So, Out of excitement just built this small page on it.